fitrianingrum/fitrianingrum.me/content/post/2020/google-sheets-weeknum-function.md

 As a result, you got week numbers populated from **D4** through **D11**.

 Notice that the dates `4/5/2020` and `4/6/2020` have the same week number.
-It’s because we didn’t specify the `type` when entering the formula.
+We didn't specify the `type` parameter when entering the formula.
-Thus, the calculation uses Sunday as the first day of the week.
+Thus, by default, the calculation uses Sunday as the first day of the week.

+Try to change the formula to `=WEEKNUM(B3, 2)`, and you will get different results.